nayuki/CSC258-computer-debugger/Readme.markdown

 specified.

 This package is an independent, unofficial implementation of the CSC258 computer, containing a rich set of software tools and sample programs.
-It was developed from scratch by Nayuki Minase in 2010, and is licensed under the MIT License (open source) (see below).
+It was developed from scratch by Nayuki in 2010, and is licensed under the MIT License (open source) (see below).
 The tools are written in Java, requiring version 1.6 or above.

 Features